-These easy pom pom decorations can be for your tree, or set out for a winter wonderland display…
+Easy pom pom decorations for your tree or a winter wonderland display…

 Our finest gifts we bring pa rum pum pom pom.
 Oh yeah, I did just work pom pom into a song.
 And a Christmas one, at that.
 Because these pom pom decorations are puffy, pink and perfect for your Christmas tree this year.
 Or someone else’s as a gift!

 *This post contains affiliate links.
 Please read our full disclosure policy here.*

 These pom pom decorations add SO much fun to our colorful rainbow-themed Christmas tree that we put up this year.
 And they aren’t hard to make.

 Just a couple supplies, and about 15-20 minutes of time, and they’ll be ready to hang on the tree, or set out in a tabletop Christmas display.
 Here’s what you’ll need to get crafting:

 - globe plastic ornaments with open face – I got mine here (and they were on sale 3 for $5 at the time, woot woot!
 And here’s a 2nd source if needed!

 - ornament for insert; I used these felt trees, but tried a little car, and a snowflake ornament as well! get creative ❤️

 1.)
 Apply Gorilla Heavy Duty Spray Adhesive & secure pom poms.